 In the News

 October 28, 2014 Informational video from the 2014 Science Summit sponsored by the McCormick Science Institute and ASN.
-Bringing together the best and brightest minds, the Summit collaboratively catalysed a national conversation on the role of spices and herbs in a flavorful and sustainable healthy diet.
+Bringing together the best and brightest minds, the Summit catalyzed a national conversation on the role of spices and herbs in a flavorful and sustainable healthy diet.
+Video discusses how consumers can achieve healthier eating habits, such as the DASH diet, through use of spices and herbs

 October 6, 2014 Archaeologists from the University of Leicester in the UK evaluated the botanical remains of spices recovered from excavations at a port active in the Roman and medieval Islamic spice trade.
 Spices recovered from the excavations included black pepper (Piper nigrum), ginger (Zingiber officinale), cardamom (Elettaria cardamomum) and turmeric (Curcuma sp.).